Frequently Asked Questions

 How long does it take to implement Zuora?

-Implementation can be as fast as 30 days for focused scopes, 30–90 days for typical projects, and several months for complex programs.
-Pre-built connectors can enable integrations in as little as one day.
-[Source]
+Implementation can be completed in as little as 30 days for focused scopes, 30–90 days for typical projects, and even faster for some integrations using pre-built connectors.
+(Source: Zuora Knowledge Base)

 Glossary Hub / Subscription Pricing Models – Optimize Revenue and Growth